World Federation of the Deaf Camp

 This camp involved people from all over the world… so how did we communicate?

 We communicated through International Sign Language (ISL).
 All of the lectures were presented in ISL so I had to learn fast!
 This was a great learning experience for me and now I’ve adopted some ISL signs that I loved.

 The WFDYS Camp was an experience that I will remember and cherish forever.
 I met so many wonderful people from all over the world who are incredibly passionate about empowering young Deaf and this in itself is truly inspirational.
 I also got to do some sightseeing in Paris and walk on the Eiffel Tower which was pretty cool too.

 Jamie applied for a 2019 Youth Grant to attend the World Federation of the Deaf camp in Paris.

-This trip was a whole new experience for Jamie as Auslan is Jamie's second language and he was nervous about learning international sign language.
-Although the trip was nerving and out of Jamie's comfort zone, when he came back Jamie was so glad he went.
+This trip was a whole new experience for Jamie as Auslan is Jamie's second language and she was nervous about learning international sign language.
+Although the trip was nerving and out of Jamie's comfort zone, when she came back Jamie was so glad he went.

 Jamie shares his experience below.

 This camp had over 120 participants from more than 40 different countries come together for one week at the CREPS Ile de France site of Châtenay-Malabry, just 40mins outside of Paris.

 We attended lectures and workshops covering topics such as human rights, empowerment, deaf ecosystem and media.
 We also had a lecture from Colin Allen - president of the World Federation of the Deaf.